National Museum of Mathematics

 The National Museum of Mathematics or MoMath is a mathematics museum in Manhattan, New York City.
-It opened on December 12, 2012, with over thirty interactive exhibits.
+It opened at its first location on December 12, 2012, with over thirty interactive exhibits.
+In February 2026, it moved to 635 Sixth Avenue, and now has over sixty interactive exhibits.
 The mission of the museum is to "enhance public understanding and perception of mathematics".
 The museum is known for a special tricycle with square wheels, which operates smoothly on a catenary surface.

 History

-In 2006 the Goudreau Museum on Long Island, at the time the only museum in the United States dedicated to mathematics, closed its doors.
+In 2006 the Goudreau Museum on Long Island, at the time the only museum in the United States dedicated to mathematics, closed.
 In response, a group led by founder and former CEO Glen Whitney met to explore the opening of a new museum.
-They received a charter from the New York State Department of Education in 2009, and raised over 22 million dollars in under four years.
+They received a charter from the New York State Education Department in 2009, and raised over 22 million dollars in under four years.

 With this funding, a 19,000 sqft space was leased in the Goddard Building at 11–13 East 26th Street, located in the Madison Square North Historic District.
 Despite some opposition to the architectural plans within the local community, permission for construction was granted by the New York City Landmarks Preservation Commission and the Department of Buildings.

+George W. Hart was a co-founder of MoMath, which was now North America's only Museum of Mathematics.
+As chief of content, he spent five years designing its exhibits and workshop activities.

 The current board chair is John Overdeck, co-chairman of Two Sigma Investments.

 During the COVID-19 pandemic in New York City, the museum closed its physical location on 26th Street.
 In March 2024, the museum moved to a temporary location at 225 Fifth Avenue.
-That November, the National Museum of Mathematics announced that it had leased 34365 ft2 at 635 Avenue of the Americas in Chelsea, Manhattan and would relocate there in 2026.
+That November, the National Museum of Mathematics announced that it had leased 34365 ft2 at 635 Avenue of the Americas in Chelsea, Manhattan.

+The new site, seven blocks south and one and a half blocks west of the original location, opened in February 2026.
+With the additional square footage, the museum will eventually have 72 exhibits, including 31 brand-new ones.
+The upper level features a gallery that hosts rotating exhibits and artwork inspired by mathematical themes.

+In February, 2026 Momath named Fields Medalist Manjul Bhargava as its First President.